idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 # Cosmos Operating System

-Cosmos (stylyzed as CosmOS) operating system is based on Android.
+Cosmos (stylized as CosmOS) operating system is based on Android.
 Humane claims that Cosmos has a groundbreaking AI frameworks that transform how cloud software interacts.
 And, they call it "Ai Bus".
-The idea is to eliminaes the era of apps, downloads, their management etc. Ai Bus quickly understands what you need, connecting you to the right Ai experience or service instantly.
+The idea is to eliminates the era of apps, downloads, their management etc. Ai Bus quickly understands what you need, connecting you to the right Ai experience or service instantly.

 At user level, Ai Bus runs laser ink display, natural language processing and voice on high priority.